nodejs/node-addon-api/doc/env.md

 CleanupHook<Hook> AddCleanupHook(Hook hook);
 ```

-- `[in] hook`: A function to call when the environment exists.
+- `[in] hook`: A function to call when the environment exits.
 Accepts a
   function of the form `void ()`.

 Registers `hook` as a function to be run once the current Node.js environment